≪ Go to our review of Solar Chargers

 Like most panels, the Mercury 10W is made of durable, canvas fabric protecting the solar cells when the panel is collapsed.
 Its Velcro closures for the panel and accessory pocket kept their strength and didn't get worn out even when sand and dirt inevitably worked their way into the panel.

 The sewn loops for carabiner attachment points also held up and were useful for hanging the panel in creative ways.
-We found the Velcro closure to be more effective in the long term, unlike the magnetic closure of the Powergreen 21W, which seemed to loose some of its strength over time.
-The solar cells themselves on the Instapark Mercury are what really impressed us.
-They are incredibly durable and have a ribbed texture that sheds water easily and keeps dirt away.
+We found the Velcro closure to be more efficient in the long term, unlike the magnetic closure of the Powergreen 21W, which seemed to lose some of its strength over time.
+The solar cells themselves on the Instapark Mercury are what impressed us.
+They are incredibly durable and have a ribbed texture that sheds water quickly and keeps dirt away.

 Weight & Portability

-For having three panels, the Mercury 10W is no bulkier than the Nekteck 14W, but charges gadgets more effectively.
+For having three panels, the Mercury 10W is no bulkier than the Nekteck 14W or the RAVPower 16W, but charges gadgets more efficiently.
 Though it is a bit heavier and thicker when folded up, the InstaparkMercury 10W does have the advantage of having a smaller area when collapsed.
 When folded up, it is almost the same size as the Renogy E.Flex5 (smaller than a magazine, remember!).
-So this does give the Mercury 10W the advantage of fitting in small backpacks, or even sneaking in a duffle bag with less of an overall footprint.
+So this does give the Mercury 10W the advantage of fitting in small backpacks or even sneaking in a duffle bag with less of an overall footprint.